-- Gather the TCP/IP address information to assign to the virtual appliance. - Ensure that the VMware vCenter server and VMware vSphere client are running, if you are deploying the ASM virtual appliance in a VMware vSphere environment. - Deploying the ASM virtual appliance to a Microsoft Windows virtualization environment requires that the hyper-v host on which ASM is deployed is installed on a running instance of SCVMM. - Download ASM appliance file, which contains either the virtual appliance.ovf file for (VMware) or the virtual appliance virtual hard drive .vhd (Hyper-V). - Determine the host on which the ASM virtual appliance is installed.
+- · Gather the TCP/IP address information to assign to the virtual appliance. - Ensure that the VMware vCenter server and VMware vSphere client are running, if you are deploying the ASM virtual appliance in a VMware vSphere environment. - Deploying the ASM virtual appliance to a Microsoft Windows virtualization environment requires that the Hyper-V host on which ASM is deployed is installed on a running instance of SCVMM. - Download ASM appliance file, which contains either the virtual appliance.ovf file for (VMware) or the virtual appliance virtual hard drive .vhd (Hyper-V) or the qcow2 file for KVM installation. - Determine the host on which the ASM virtual appliance is installed.
 You can use any host managed by VMware vCenter or Hyper-V manager that has network connectivity with your out-of-band (OOB), management, and potentially iSCSI networks.
 This is required for discovery to complete successfully.